abivilion/Sentiment-Analysis-Web-App/README.md

 Requirements.txt: Requirement file

 setup.sh : predefined file for streamlite on heroku

+## NOTE
+Anyone running the mainapp.py should have Access Tokens,Key Secrets,API key and authentication.(Twitter Developer Authentication).

 This app is created on a tool called Streamlit which saves you from the headache of front-end devlopment ,you can install it by:
 Streamlit documentation: https://docs.streamlit.io/en/latest/